 2-Phase Expression Technology Explained

-This intuitive design helps to achieve more milk in less time, making pumping sessions more efficient and comfortable.
+This intuitive design helps achieve more milk in less time, making pumping sessions more efficient and comfortable.

 PersonalFit Flex Breast Shield Benefits

-- A 105-degree opening angle: This wider angle is clinically proven to reduce pressure on the milk ducts, promoting better milk flow.
+- A 105-degree opening angle: This wider angle is clinically proven to reduce pressure on milk ducts, promoting better milk flow.

 - Soft, flexible rim: Conforms gently to the breast shape, enhancing comfort during pumping.